caiogeraldes/pieoffice-js/README.md

 | u          ու | ew     և | ?  ՞       | .      ։ | .'  ՝ |
 | ;          ՟  | ;'     ՛ | !  ՜       | ``     « | ''  » |

+For the particulars of the transliteration schemes, see the article on [Wikipedia](https://en.wikipedia.org/wiki/Armenian_alphabet#Transliteration).

 ### Vedic / Sanskrit `hk_deva(input)`,  `hk_iast(input)`, `hk_iso(input)`

 Use the [Harvard-Kyoto](https://en.wikipedia.org/wiki/Harvard-Kyoto) encoding for